ByBurton/StrongholdCrusaderAIV/README.md

 Piggy: More negative things, more wells.
 Patroulling macemen.

 Wolf: Random fear factor (good, neutral, evil).
 Healers around towers.
 A lot of weapon industry.
-Patroulling swordsmen and pikemen, but the later don't work.
+Patroulling pikemen and swordsmen, but the later don't work.

 (I included a textfile called style in each AI folder.
 It describes what my castles are based on.)